Spotting social media ‘bad actors’

 To determine whether you’re dealing with a troll, look at the history of the account.
 Does it regularly post content that is inflammatory, offensive or highly partisan?
 Are the images designed to anger or offend?
 Do posts on the account use disparaging language directed at specific people?
 These are all warning signs on accounts by trolls, and by other bad actors as well.

 What is a “sockpuppet”?
-This type of imposter account involves the creation of a false online identity, often to influence opinion about a person or organization with the intention of making it seem like the account is not affiliated in any way with that person or organization.
+This type of impostor account involves the creation of a false online identity, often to influence opinion about a person or organization with the intention of making it seem like the account is not affiliated in any way with that person or organization.

 If the content of the posts are overly flattering about or defensive of a person, organization or cause, you might be looking at a sockpuppet, especially if there is a lot of negative attention being directed at that person, organization or cause.
 (An example would be an author who creates fake accounts to leave positive reviews of his book on Amazon.)